eden0227/git-gud/README.md

 ### Tags and Versioning

 -   Labelling specific commit with a tag, usually indicates the release version.
--   [Semantic Versioning](https://semver.org/) can be used as a format for the tag message.
+-   [Semantic Versioning](https://semver.org/) can be used as a format for the tag name.
 -   Format: `MAJOR.MINOR.PATCH`
 -   Example: `0.1.0`, `0.2.0`, `0.2.1`, `1.0.0`